Quackery or the Cutting-Edge?

 had this very opportunity.
 Although

-the A.M.A. now represents fewer than half of the physicians in the
+the A.M.A. now represents fewer than one-quarter of practicing physicians in the

 Most states have a generous, really